noahehall/theBookOfNoah/0current/hashicorp/nomad.md

 ##### resources

 - specifies machine requirements for a task
-- review the docs for best practices (somewher at the bottom of th page)
+- review the docs for best practices (somewher at the bottom of the page)
 - attrs
   - cpu: in MHZ; cant be specified with cores
   - cores: reserve entire cpu cores for a task, cores arent shared with other tasks